Consulting and AnalysisLogistics

 • It appears that FNS is delivering faulty and/or late goods, for which operations at despatch and/or post-DC receipting must be responsible.
 (We need to know more, however, to be confident about this.)

-And so, the customer complaints reveal the reasons for order failure.
+And so, categorised customer complaints reveal the reasons for order failure.
 This simple pie chart is valuable.
-It shows the categories of customer complaints and their relative proportions, indicating which operations cause which kinds of order failure and with what frequency.
+It shows customer complaints as relative proportions, indicating which operations cause which kinds of order failure and with what frequency.

 It appears that outbound logistics (delivery) has a lot to answer for!